-Now in public preview: Manage costs across Azure and AWS from a single location.
+Manage costs across Azure and AWS from a single location.
 Get insights based on data from both clouds to simplify your cost management processes.

 Unmatched security and compliance to keep your data safe and consistently accessible

-Cost Management pricing
+Azure Cost Management and Billing pricing